quaini/deprecated-personal-website/README.md

 My personal website and blog built with Jekyll and Bootstrap 4.

 ## License
 The content and code of quaini.io by Ian Quain are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) and made available on [GitHub](https://www.github.com/quaini/personal-website).
 Portions of the code are derived in whole or in part from other software, each with its own respective license appropriately referenced or included.
-Please contact Ian Quain *insert email* with any questions or concerns regarding usage of third-party software or code within this project.
-Content may be made available for commercial use under a dual-license model at the author’s discretion.
-Please contact Ian Quain *insert email* for more information.
+Please contact Ian via email with any questions or concerns regarding usage of third-party software or code within this project.
+Content may be made available for commercial use under a dual-license model at the author’s discretion

 ## Credits